szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use native API function calls``: If enabled, the application will use native API function calls instead of the internal pygpt format and the command prompts will not be used.
 Experts only.
 Default: False.

-* ``Use Responses API in Experts mode (master)``: Use Responses API instead of ChatCompletions API in Experts (master model).
+* ``Use the Responses API in Experts mode (master)``: Use Responses API instead of ChatCompletions API in Experts (master model).
 OpenAI models only.
 Default: False.

-* ``Use Responses API in Experts (slaves)``: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
+* ``Use the Responses API in Experts mode (slaves)``: Use Responses API instead of ChatCompletions API for Expert instances (slave models).
 OpenAI models only.
 Default: False.

 **Accessibility**

-* ``Enable voice control (using microphone)``: Enables voice control using the microphone and configured voice commands.
+* ``Enable voice control (using the microphone)``: Enables voice control using the microphone and configured voice commands.
 Default: False.

 * ``Model``: Model to use for command recognition in voice control.
 Default: gpt-4o-mini.

 * ``Use voice synthesis to describe events on the screen.``: Uses speech synthesis to describe application events shown on screen.
 Default: False.

-* ``Audio notify voice command execution``: Plays an audio notification when a recognized voice command is executed.
+* ``Audio notification for voice command execution``: Plays an audio notification when a recognized voice command is executed.
 Default: True.

 * ``Use audio output cache``: If enabled, all static audio outputs will be cached on the disk instead of being generated every time.
 Default: True.